-Photo 9 - Having lunch at KM 51.75 during the June 2018 Fieldwork
+Photo 13 - Having lunch at KM 51.75 during the June 2018 Fieldwork

-The Top of the World Interpretive Plan will be developed in phases, and in collaboration and consultation with Highways and Public Works.
-Any work or construction in the Highway right-of-way requires permits, and new pull-offs or signs require approval from Highways and Public Works.
+The Top of the World Interpretive Plan will be led by Government of Yukon's Department of Tourism and Culture, developed in phases, and in collaboration and consultation with Highways and Public Works.
+Any work or construction in the Highway right-of-way requires permits, and new pull-outs or signs require approval from Highways and Public Works.